Socialist Party of Canada

 The Socialist Party of Canada (SPC) was a political party that existed from 1904 to 1925, led by E. T. Kingsley.
-It published the socialist newspaper, Western Clarion.
+It published the newspaper, Western Clarion.
+SPC members were elected as MLAs in BC, Alberta and Manitoba, prior to 1930.

 History

 Establishment

-The Socialist Party of Canada was founded at the Socialist Party of British Columbia's fourth annual convention on December 30-31, 1904.
+The Socialist Party of Canada was founded at the Socialist Party of British Columbia's fourth annual convention on December 30–31, 1904.
 Delegates at the convention were urged to consider organizing the nucleus of a federal party, noting the acceptance of the platform with socialist parties and organizations in other provinces.
 Socialist organizations quickly approved the party formation, and the new party executive met for the first time on February 19, 1905.

 The party, which had a revolutionary Marxist orientation, called for the overturn of the capitalist system through militant political action.
 Given this goal, compromise through trade unionism and limited political reforms was rejected.

 Party manifesto and membership

 The party's manifesto, which went through five editions by 1920, was its most influential and widely read publication.
 The manifesto traced the history of class struggle and the exploitation of labour, concluding that:

 Out of these conditions has arisen the Socialist Party of Canada, the nucleus of the revolt of the slaves of Canada against capitalism.
 Its policy is to educate the slaves of Canada to an understanding of their position and organize them for concerted political action, to the end that they may wrest the powers of State from the hands of capital, and use them to strip the master class of its property rights in the means of production and to make these the collective property of the producers.

 The SPC platform similarly called for socialization of the means of production:

 Therefore, we call upon all workers to organise under the banner of the Socialist Party of Canada with the object of conquering the public powers, for the purpose of setting up and enforcing the economic program of the working class as follows: